j0xhn/membersofthehouse/README.md

 ---

 ### Overview
-The general mechanism at play is that given a token that has greater value **in** network, we are more likely to increase the value of the network instead of withdraw.
+The general mechanism at play is that the token holds it's value as a ratio of the collective holdings and has a fee associated to withdraw.
+Thus has greater value **in** network, and rewards users to keep their money in network.

-When a user meditates they recieve a [voice credit](#voice-credit) that they can use to vote on [insight groups](#ig).
-The winner is whichever gains the most staked tokens.
-In essense creating a win-win situation in which if everyone plays together, all will be rewarded.
+The short and sweet user story is that when a user meditates they recieve a [voice credit](#voice-credit) that they can use for various things through the app.
+We hold compititions aproximately once a month to gain insights from the community and reward the users that create and interact with these insights.
+In essense creating a win-win situation in which if everyone plays together, all will be rewarded -- but still leaves an open space for true market dynamics in which winners are sure to emerge.

-Content creators are given [vouchers](#voucher) along with [voice credits](#voice-credit) and are able to withdraw their share of the [π](#pi) at anytime, but are incentivized to stay.
-The more popular they can make the app, and the longer they stay in when other's leave, the more money their voucher tokens will be worth.
+The organization behind all of this starts centralized and as it matures automates all roles and responsibilities via smart contracts.
+Now instead of a central body directing priorities and solutions, it provides incentives and allows the wisdom of the crowd to prevail.

+This is revolutionary in the sense that current companies have 3 primary components -- owner, employee and consumer -- that don't have to be intertwined.
+This new proposed model would enforce via code that in order to consume the material produced by the network, you would be willing to help curate and manage the material, and that you have a vested interest in the quality and longevity of the community itself.

+In essence this aims to take "crowd sourced" companies such as Uber, AirBnB or even YouTube to the next level, by making people partners and co-creators rather than terminating nodes in their hiarcy of power.
+The part make the whole, and the whole doesn't exist without the parts.
+We are all connected.

 ---